Deep Vein Thrombosis and Pulmonary Embolism

-Extended periods of limited mobility inherent to long-distance travel could increase a traveler’s risk for VTE.
-An association between VTE and air travel was first reported in the early 1950s; since then, long-distance air travel has become more common, leading to increased concerns about travel-related VTE.
+Extended periods of limited mobility are inherent to long-distance travel and can increase a traveler's risk for VTE.
+An association between VTE and air travel was first reported in the early 1950s; since then, long-distance air travel has become more common, leading to increased concerns about travel-associated VTE.

 Pathogenesis